You’ve set your content marketing goals. You’ve outlined your strategies. You’re ready to create some inspiring content.

 How can you improve your site structure?
 Two words: simplify and clarify.
 If your navigation has dropdowns in its dropdowns, it might be time to consider restructuring for a more straightforward user experience.
 Users should be able to get to any given piece of content with a few clicks.

-When it comes to URLs, keep them clear, descriptive, and short.
+When it comes to your URL structure, keep it clear, descriptive, and short.

 - Example of a non-SEO-friendly URL: https://www.icecream.com/category.php?id=421